53 field notes about automation. Quick, practical, no fluff.

 Shannon is an open-source AI that actually attacks your own web app to find real security holes — not just a list of warnings, but proof that something is broken.

-A free, set-it-and-forget-it system that watches Reddit for your brand name so you don't have to.
+A free, set-it-and-forget-it system that watches Reddit for your brand name and pings you when someone mentions it, so you don't have to.

 Alibaba just open-sourced the safety layer that lets AI agents actually do things — without putting your real systems at risk.